MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 ---
 title: Enhanced data model
-description: Learn how to use the enhanced data model in Power Pages site.
+description: Learn how to use the enhanced data model in a Power Pages site.
 author: neerajnandwana-msft
 ms.topic: conceptual
 ms.custom: